sukikrishna/powerOutages/README.md

   frameborder="0"
 ></iframe>

-The remaining features in the dataset are either derived from the predictors that we have chosen, or are features that may not be as relevant to the causes of power outages.
+The remaining features in the dataset are either derived from the predictors that we have chosen or are features that may not be as relevant to the causes of power outages.

 ## Baseline Model

 We used KNeighborsRegressor with 20 neighbors.
-We chose our predictors by checking which features correlated the most with IND.PERCEN.
+We chose our predictors by checking which features correlated the most with `IND.PERCEN`.
 They are all quantitative.
-The accuracy score ended up being around .786.
+The accuracy score ended up being around 0.786.
 It works okay, but we want a more accurate predictor.

 ## Final Model

 We engineered all our relevant columns to have a standard distribution with the StandardScaler transformer to normalize the data.
-This doesn't change anything for most regressor's but it does make a difference for ours, KNeighborsRegressor, because the distance isn't being heavily over-influenced by the larger numbers in the COM.PERCEN column.
-Afterwards, we used QuantileTransformer to turn every column into quantiles because we believed that the small differences in each number didn't make too much of a difference in the values of IND.PERCEN.
+This doesn't change anything for most regressor's but it does make a difference for ours, KNeighborsRegressor, because the distance isn't being heavily over-influenced by the larger numbers in the `COM.PERCEN` column.
+Afterwards, we used QuantileTransformer to turn every column into quantiles because we believed that the small differences in each number didn't make too much of a difference in the values of `IND.PERCEN`.

 We found the best hyperparameters n_quantiles and n_neighbors through GridSearchCV.
 Testing quantiles of range(20, 1001, 20) and neighbors of range(1, 31), the best n_quantiles was 500, and the best n_neighbors was 2.
 We believe the best n_neighbors is so low because each city is very different from one another in their industries, geography, and population.